|How It Works|

 - optionally, use SimVoi’s value of information tables and charts for sensitivity analysis.

-For a larger version of a tree diagram, click the image.
+For a larger version, click the image.

 To return from the larger version, use the browser Back button.